 Please read these details of our event before submitting your pitch.
 Your time is valuable, and you only get one shot at getting your idea onto the TEDxBuffalo stage in 2015.

-Since 2011, TEDxBuffalo has taken place each October at Canisius College’s Montante Cultural Center.
+Since 2011, TEDxBuffalo has taken place each October.
 TEDxBuffalo is an independently licensed TEDx event that follows the guidelines put in place by the TED conference 20 years ago.
-Using TED’s unique 18-minute time limit, we are able to provide the audience with a day’s worth of talks on a variety of topics that are sure to inspire and educate.
-TEDxBuffalo strives to bring fresh faces with breathtaking ideas and projects to the stage in front of over 300 people in attendance and countless more watching live online.
+Using TED’s unique 18-minute time limit, we are able to provide the audience with talks on a variety of topics that are sure to inspire and educate.
+TEDxBuffalo strives to bring fresh faces with breathtaking ideas and projects to the stage in front of hundreds of people in the audience and countless more watching live online.

 Once you have your video completed, submitting it is easy!

 If you would like to inquire about making a late submission,

 (NOTE: Both pitch submission forms ask for a link to your pitch video.
 For more instructions on uploading a video to YouTube, click here.)